 in command line, ExCompare will automatically start the comparison.Perform comparison in background.
 No user interface will be shown if

-is used.If this option is enabled, ExCompare always automatically starts the comparison, even
+is used.If this option is enabled, ExCompare always automatically starts the comparison, even if

-was not specified, considering there is no way to start the comparison manually since UI has been completely hidden.With the option output to command line prompt (console) window for details.
+was not specified, considering there is no way to start the comparison manually since the UI has been completely hidden.With the option output to command line prompt (console) window for details.

 Notes: